Thinking Seeds: Leveraging Historical Diversity for Position-Aware RL in LLMs: Introduction

-\begin{enumerate}[wide=0pt,noitemsep, topsep=0pt] \item We propose the SOUP, a Single-sample Mix-policy Unified Paradigm that integrates off- and on-policy learning at the token level within individual samples, enabling effective utilization of historical policy data while preserving training stability. \item We conduct extensive experiments across multiple model backbones and benchmarks, demonstrating that SOUP effectively outperforms standard on-policy and existing off-policy extensions. \item We provide in-depth analyses of training dynamics and inference behavior, showing that SOUP maintains higher effective entropy by allowing high-entropy tokens to contribute valid gradients, reduces gradient loss caused by clipping, and expands the model’s explorable solution space. \end{enumerate}
+\begin{enumerate} \item We identify the \emph{where-not-whether} principle for off-policy data in LLM RL: position-aware, token-level mix-policy modeling within individual samples enables effective use of historical diversity while preserving training stability. \item We propose Thinking Seeds, which uses the model's historical checkpoints as off-policy prefixes and on-policy continuations, requiring no external models and minimal overhead. \item We provide comprehensive experiments and analyses showing that Thinking Seeds maintains higher effective entropy, reduces gradient loss from clipping, and expands the explorable solution space, achieving consistent improvements across models and benchmarks. \end{enumerate}